charlescolbourn/YouPloader/README.md

 #Help
 You can help translate YouPloader into your language.
-Simply check out /src/main/resources/lang/lang.properties Translate the strings into your language and save them as lang_(Two char iso code).properties (e.g. lang_fr.properties for France)
+Simply check out /src/main/resources/lang/lang.properties Translate the strings into your language and save them as lang_(Two char iso code).properties (e.g. lang_fr.properties for French)
 Send a pull request and I will happily credit you!

 # Used Third Party Libraries, Code & Resources